Louise Dahl-Wolfe: Style

 Among the celebrated fashion photographers of the 20th century, Louise Dahl-Wolfe was an innovator and influencer who significantly contributed to the fashion world.
-She was most widely known for her work with Harper’s Bazaar.
-Dahl-Wolfe was considered a pioneer of the 'female gaze' in the fashion industry.
-Dahl-Wolfe created the new image of American women during the world war II.
-They were strong and independent.
-Dahl-Wolfe often shot on location and outdoors, bringing her models out of the studio and to exotic locales such as Tunisia, Cuba and South America.
-Her models pose candidly, almost as if Dahl-Wolfe had just walked in on them.
-Dahl-Wolf innovatively used color in photography and mainly concerned with the qualities of natural lighting, composition, and balance.
-Her methodology in using natural sunlight and shooting outdoors became the industry standard even now.
+She was most widely known for her work with Harper's Bazaar.
+Dahl-Wolfe was considered a pioneer of the 'female gaze' in the fashion industry and credited for creating a new image of strong, independent American women during World War II.